Battle of Riachuelo: Battle

-Admiral Barroso noticed the Paraguayan tactic and turned down the stream to go after the Paraguayans, but they started to fire from the shore into the lead ship, Belmonte.
-The second ship in the line, Jequitinhonha, mistakenly turned upstream and was followed by the whole fleet.
-That leaving Belmonte alone to receive the full firepower of the Paraguayan fleet, which soon put it out of action.
+Admiral Barroso detected the Paraguayan tactic and turned downstream to go after the Paraguayans, but they started to fire from the shore into the lead ship, Belmonte.
+The second ship in the line, Jequitinhonha, mistakenly turned upstream and was followed by the whole fleet, leaving Belmonte alone to receive the full firepower of the Paraguayan fleet, which soon put it out of action.
 Jequitinhonha ran aground after and so became an easy prey for the Paraguayans.

-Admiral Barroso, on board the steam frigate Amazonas, tried to avoid chaos and to reorganize the Brazilian fleet and so he decided to lead the fleet downstream again and to fight the Paraguayans to prevent their escape, rather than to save Amazonas.
-Barroso famously rallied his fleet signalling "Brazil expects that every man will do his duty", paraphrasing Horatio Nelson.
+Admiral Barroso, on board the steam frigate Amazonas, tried to avoid chaos and to reorganize the Brazilian fleet by leading the fleet downstream again to fight the Paraguayans to prevent their escape, rather than to save Amazonas.
+Barroso famously rallied his fleet signalling "Brazil expects that every man will do his duty", following the example of Horatio Nelson.
 Four steamers (Beberibe, Iguatemi, Mearim, and Araguari) followed Amazonas.
 Meza left his position and attacked the Brazilian line, which sent three ships after Araguari.
-Parnaíba remained near Jequitinhonha, and he was also attacked by three ships that were trying to board it.
-The Brazilian line was effectively cut into two.
+Parnaíba remained near Jequitinhonha, and was also attacked by three ships that were trying to board it.
+The Brazilian line was effectively cut in two.
 In Parnaíba, a ferocious battle took place when Marquez de Olinda joined the attackers.

 Barroso, now heading upstream, decided to turn the tide of the battle with a desperate measure.
 The first ship to face Amazonas was the Paraguarí which was rammed and put out of action.
 Then, he rammed Marquez de Olinda and Salto, and sank a "chata".
 Paraguari was already out of action and so the Paraguayans tried to disengage.
-Beberibe and Araguari pursued the Paraguayans and heavily damaged Tacuary and Pirabebé, but nightfall prevented the sinking of those ships.Jequitinhonha had to be put afire by Paraguari and Marquez de Olinda.
-In the end, the Paraguayans lost four steamers and all of their "chatas", but the Brazilians lost only the Jequitinhonha, coincidentally the ship responsible for the confusion.
+Beberibe and Araguari pursued the Paraguayans and heavily damaged Tacuarí and Pirabebé, but nightfall prevented the sinking of those ships.Jequitinhonha had to be set on fire by Paraguari and Marquez de Olinda.
+Ultimately the Paraguayans lost four steamers and all of their "chatas", but the Brazilians lost only the Jequitinhonha, coincidentally the ship responsible for the confusion.